-Specifically, pursuant to 18 U.S.C. § 924(c), any person who uses or carries a firearm during and in relation to, or in furtherance of any crime of violence or drug trafficking offense, shall, in addition to the punishment provided for such offense, be sentenced to a term of imprisonment of at least five years.
-18 U.S.C. § 924(c)(1)(A).
+Pursuant to 18 U.S.C. § 924(c), any person who uses or carries a firearm during or in furtherance of any drug trafficking offense must, in addition to the punishment provided for such offense, be sentenced to a term of imprisonment of at least five years.
 If the firearm was brandished and not merely possessed, the mandatory minimum sentence is increased to seven years imprisonment, and if the firearm was discharged, the mandatory minimum sentence becomes 10 years imprisonment.
 Id.
-Further, if the firearm at issue was a short-barreled rifle, short-barreled shotgun, or semiautomatic assault weapon, the mandatory minimum sentence becomes 10 years imprisonment, and if the firearm at issue was a machine gun or a destructive device, or a firearm equipped with a silencer, the sentence is increased to 30 years imprisonment.
-18 U.S.C. § 924(c)(1)(B).
-Furthermore, if the defendant has previously been convicted of a § 924(c) violation, the mandatory minimum sentence for any conviction becomes 25 years imprisonment, and if the firearm at issue was a machine gun or a destructive device, or a firearm equipped with a silencer, the sentence becomes life imprisonment.
-18 U.S.C. § 924(c)(1)(C).

 A drug trafficking crime is a felony offense punishable by the Controlled Substances Act (21 U.S.C. § 801, et seq.), or a violation of the Controlled Substances Import and Export Act (21 U.S.C. § 951, et seq.).
 18 U.S.C. § 924(c)(2).
 Further, a crime of violence is defined as a felony that: 1) has an element of physical force – including its threatened or attempted use – against another person or his property; or 2) by its nature involves a substantial risk that physical force would be used in committing the offense.
 18 U.S.C. § 924(c)(3); see United States v.
 Khalil, 214 F.3d 111, 119 (2d Cir.
 2000).
 Either of these is sufficient to support a § 924(c) conviction.
 Id.